yxvnyk/todo-list-app/delivery-plan.md

 - [ ] T01: C# projects are created and added to the solution file; project dependencies as configured as expected.
 - [ ] T01: Built-in .NET code analysis tools are enabled in C# projects; StyleCop NuGet package is added as a dependency to all C# projects and configured properly.
-- [ ] T02: The `TodoListDbContext` is added to the *TodoListApp.Services.Database* project and configured as a dependency in the *TodoListApp.WebApi* application.
+- [ ] T02: The `TodoListDbContext` is added to the *TodoListApp.WebApp* project and configured as a dependency in the application dependency injection container.
-- [ ] T03: Implement Epic 1 backend functionality in the *TodoList.WebApi* application.
+- [ ] T03: Implement Epic 1 backend functionality in the *TodoListApp.WebApi* application.
-- [ ] T05: Implement Epic 2 backend functionality in the *TodoList.WebApi* application.
+- [ ] T05: Implement Epic 2 backend functionality in the *TodoListApp.WebApi* application.
-- [ ] T07: Implement Epic 3 backend functionality in the *TodoList.WebApi* application.
+- [ ] T07: Implement Epic 3 backend functionality in the *TodoListApp.WebApi* application.
 - [ ] All changes are committed and pushed to the remote repository.
 - [ ] There are no major or critical issues or blockers found during building the solution.